Nursing Faculty Receive Funding for Health Equity Across the Lifespan Research

 However, these interventions are often not culturally sensitive to Black breast cancer survivors who are not only underrepresented in breast cancer research, but also report inadequate supportive care and the need for greater emotional and informational support from other Black breast cancer survivors.

-Therefore, Dr. Gormley aims to design an intervention that will be delivered by peers who share similar backgrounds and experiences in hopes that peers will foster the strongest connections and support.
+Therefore, Gormley aims to design an intervention that will be delivered by peers who share similar backgrounds and experiences with the patients in hopes of fostering the strongest possible connections and support.
 The intervention will be co-designed with other Black breast cancer survivors to identify the preferred content, format, and delivery of the intervention.
 Once the intervention is finalized, it will be tested in a randomized controlled trial.

-Dr. Gormley’s team for this award is comprised of Dr. Nancy Redeker, senior associate dean for research and professor at UConn School of Nursing (primary mentor); Dr. Adana Llanos, associate professor of epidemiology at Columbia University (co-primary mentor); Dr. Crystal Park, professor at the Department of Psychological Sciences at UConn (co-mentor); Dr. Keith Bellizzi, professor of gerontology in the Department of HDFS at UConn (co-mentor); Dr. Stephen Walsh, associate professor and biostatistician at UConn School of Nursing (collaborator); and Dr. Andrew Salner, medical director of the Hartford HealthCare Cancer Institute (consultant).
+Gormley’s team for this award is comprised of Nancy Redeker, senior associate dean for research and professor at UConn School of Nursing (primary mentor); Adana Llanos, associate professor of epidemiology at Columbia University (co-primary mentor); Crystal Park, professor in the UConn Department of Psychological Sciences at UConn (co-mentor); Keith Bellizzi, professor of gerontology in the UConn Department of Human Development and Family Sciences (co-mentor); Stephen Walsh, associate professor and biostatistician at UConn School of Nursing (collaborator); and Dr. Andrew Salner, medical director of the Hartford HealthCare Cancer Institute (consultant).

 Other Funding Awarded to the School of Nursing